The gate was supposed to be routine.

 They were not here to win the breach.

-They were here to keep it from consuming every rookie inside before actual hunters arrived.
+They were here to keep it from eating every rookie inside before actual hunters arrived.

 Sora checked the timer on her tablet and the emergency ping she had been forcing through backup channels since the comm collapse.